Modify Detection Rules

 Available Rule Actions include:

 • Creates Investigations automatically creates an investigation in InsightIDR when a detection occurs.
-You can configure email notifications when investigations are created.
-Use this option when you would like to be notified of events when they happen.
+Use this option when you want to open an investigation if a certain event happens.
+You can also configure email notifications when investigations are created.

 • Tracks Notable Events automatically adds a notable event to related investigations when a detection occurs.
 Use this option for events that might provide additional context to help you understand the activity that has occurred.